Best Free Reporting Tools for Data Analytics in 2024

 5. Set up automatic refresh schedules to keep your data current.

-For a more detailed walkthrough, check out this video tutorial on creating a template using Coefficient:
+For a more detailed walkthrough, check out this video tutorial on creating an automated sales dashboard using Coefficient:

 By using Coefficient, you’re not just creating a static report – you’re building a live, self-updating dashboard that ensures your team always has access to the latest data.